-Creating Self-Signed ECDSA SSL Certificate using OpenSSL
+Creating a Self-Signed ECDSA SSL Certificate Using OpenSSL

 Before generating a private key, you’ll need to decide which elliptic curve to use.
-To list the supported curves run:
+To list the supported curves, run:

 openssl ecparam -list_curves

-Generating the certificate is done in two steps: First we create the private key, and then we create the self-signed X509 certificate:
+Generating the certificate is done in two steps: first, we create the private key, and then we create the self-signed X.509 certificate:

 openssl ecparam -name secp521r1 -genkey -param_enc explicit -out private-key.pem